harrypmdev/liars-dice/README.md

 **Intro**

-- The intro is what the user will likely first look at when they come to the website at index.html.
+- The intro is what the user will likely first look at when they come to the website at `index.html`.
-- It is simple as to not overwhelm the user, with an image and a h2 with the site's main functions.
+- It is simple as to not overwhelm the user, with an image and a `h2` element with the site's main functions.
 - It has two buttons to invite the user to engage with either of the site's main functions.

 <details>